qualiascript/datra/datra.md

-# DaTra: Data Transformation Semantics As a Symmetrical Monoidal Category on Atlas Presheaves
+# DaTra: Data Transformation Semantics as a Symmetric Monoidal Category on Atlas Presheaves

 1.1.
 The **Category of Dominions**, denoted `Dom`, has as its objects sets whose cardinality is at most `omega_0` (i.e. the smallest infinite ordinal), that is, its objects are sets that have an injection to `omega_0`, and as its